The Drop (2014 film): Box office

 The Drop opened in 809 theaters in North America and grossed $4,104,552, with an average of $5,074 per theater and ranking #6 at the box office.
-The film's widest release in the United States was 1,192 theaters and it ultimately earned $10,724,389 domestically and $7,933,992 internationally for a total of $18,658,381, above its budget of $12.6 million.
+The film's widest release in the United States was 1,192 theaters and it ultimately earned $10,724,389 domestically and $7,933,992 internationally for a total of $18,899,662, above its budget of $12.6 million.

 Critical response

-The Drop received positive reviews from critics and has a "certified fresh" score of 89% on Rotten Tomatoes based on 204 reviews with an average score of 7.10/10.
+The Drop received positive reviews from critics and has a score of 89% on Rotten Tomatoes based on 204 reviews with an average score of 7.10/10.
 The critical consensus states "There's no shortage of similarly themed crime dramas, but The Drop rises above the pack with a smartly written script and strong cast."
 On Metacritic it has a score of 69 out of 100 based on 36 critics, indicating "generally favorable reviews".
 Particular praise was given to the performances of Tom Hardy and James Gandolfini.

 Film reviewer Mike Dennis gives it 3 ½ out of 4, citing "outstanding performances, script, direction, and especially cinematography by Nicolas Karakatsanis, whose bleak rendering of Brooklyn has never been matched."

+Home media

+The Drop was released on DVD and Blu-ray on January 20, 2015.